jumpinjackie/forge-e33-mod/design/GREEN.md

 Kindred Enchantment - Expeditioner
 {G}: Target non-Nevron creature becomes a Nevron until end of turn.
 {1}, Sacrifice this enchantment: Draw a card.
+---
+The idea was we'd only have to fool the first one.
+Then Jules can wear its carcass to trap the next, and so on, until we all have proper cover.
+But disguising ourselves as Nevrons has proven to be extremely ineffective, to say the least.
+Maybe they recognize each other by their chroma?
+- Nicolas, Expedition 44
 ```

 [card implementation](../custom/cards/n/nevron_disguise.txt)